-4.7.3 Live Tool Features
+4.7.3 Live Tool

 Torque: Shows a live view of tool transducer in volts.

-Voltage will be approximately 2.0 volts (± 0.005 Vdc) when tool is at rest and torque is zero (verify the voltage is within the green zone in the graph).

-During a rundown, tool transducer voltage increases as torque increases.
+Voltage will be approximately 0 volts when tool is at rest and torque is zero.
+During a rundown, the tool transducer voltage increases as torque increases.

 Encoder Signals will be monitored along with tool RPM.
 (Only applies for tools with Angle Sensing capability 'Resolver')